samsamiczy/clustering-with-Bayesian-mixtures/README.md

 ## Bayesian Mixture Models

- The graphical model used comes from [reference] and is priors are illustrated as:
+ The graphical model used for cluster analysis:

  ![graphicalmodel-](https://user-images.githubusercontent.com/57573839/98443181-a1502480-2101-11eb-8ea4-85f3248be926.JPG)